EthanPan-code/run_lizzie/README.md

 ### Notes:
 - This launcher does not include Lizzie itself.
 - No modifications have been made to Lizzie.
-- This project is for convenience only and is not for commercial use.

 ### Icon Credit:
 The icon used in this launcher is from the original Lizzie project and is licensed under the MIT License.